-The litetree table controls where the initial content of the files in the litefile table come from, and the long term content of the "ro" files.
+The litetree table controls where the initial content of the files in the litefile table come from.
 When a node boots up in statelite mode, it will by default copy all of its tmpfs files from the /.default directory of the root image.
+(How does the .default dir contents get there??)
 You may decide that you want some of the files pulled from different locations that are different per node.